-- severe cold

-- flu

-- sinus infection

-- strep throat

-- infectious conditions

-- ringworm

 - skin rash

+- sinus infectionstrep throat

 - swollen gland

+nausea

+- infectious conditions

 - nausea

 - vomiting

 - diarrhea

-- 100.1^{0} + fever
+- 100.1° + fever

 - communicable disease

 Your child must be free of these symptoms or illnesses for 24 hours before returning to school.
 Any child exhibiting such symptoms, or similar, will be sent home.
 A parent or authorized adult must pick up the child immediately, within one hour of the School's contact.
 The student exhibiting contagious symptoms may be isolated for this one hour.